Best place to find information and services that your council provides...

 The cabinet is the council’s main decision-making body and scrutiny councillors have a responsibility to oversee its work and can challenge its decisions.
 Unlike the cabinet, scrutiny councillors do not hold any decision-making powers.
 Nine councillors from the leading party (excluding the Leader) sit on the cabinet and all other councillors can be involved in scrutiny.

 There are three overview and scrutiny committees made up of non-cabinet councillors, each with its own remit.

-They are coordinated by and report to the Overview and Scrutiny Commission, whose membership includes the chair of each panel as well as other non-cabinet councillors.
+They are coordinated by and report to the Overview and Scrutiny Commission, whose membership includes the chair of each committee as well as other non-cabinet councillors.